Note: Our Raspberry Pi streaming tutorial has been fully updated. This feature was first published in May 2013.

 $ sudo raspi-config

-Once it's done, the RPi will restart and you'll have to reconnect via the ssh command, or PuTTY like earlier.
+Once it's done, the RPi may restart and you'll have to reconnect via the ssh command or PuTTY like earlier.
 You'll have to do this every time you tweak any setting and restart the RPi.